aimeelramirez/aimeelramirez/README.md

 # Aimee Ramirez 💻

 ### 🌐 **Location**: Rhody
-### 📧 **Email**: support@aimeelramirez.dev
 ### 🌟 **GitHub**: https://aimeelramirez.com
 ### **LinkedIn**: https://www.linkedin.com/in/aimeelramirez
 ---

 ## 📂 About Me
-Hi there! 👋 i'm Aimee Ramirez, a passionate and adaptable **Software Engineer** with extensive experience.
+Hi there! 👋 i'm Aimee Ramirez, a passionate and adaptable **Software Engineer/Developer** with extensive experience.
 I specialize in creating robust solutions for cutting-edge projects and collaborating with innovative teams.

 ---
 ## 🔧 Skills